openconfig/featureprofiles/feature/platform/transceiver/zr_temperature/README.md

 *   Reported temperature value must always be of type decimal64.

 **Note:** For min, max, and avg values, 10 second sampling is preferred.
-If
+If the
-          10 seconds is not supported, the sampling interval used must be specified by adding a deviation to the test.
+          min, max average values or the 10 seconds sampling is not supported, the sampling interval used must be specified and this must be captured by adding a deviation to the test.

 *   Verify the module temperature is reported correctly with optics interface